Supporting Postsecondary Enrollment for Adult Learners of Color

 Despite stated interest among institutions and policymakers in helping adults obtain postsecondary credentials, the field has an incomplete understanding of what institutional practices and program models best encourage and support adult learners as they consider enrolling in postsecondary education.

-This project, supported by Lumina Foundation, aims to help leaders at postsecondary institutions design programs in ways that support the needs, strengths, and interests of Black, Hispanic, and Native American adult learners.
+AIR is partnering with Lumina Foundation to conduct research that aims to help leaders at postsecondary institutions design programs in ways that support the needs, strengths, and interests of Black, Hispanic, and Native American adult learners.

-This study focused on understanding the college re(enrollment) decisionmaking processes of adult learners of color, including whether and how educational and training program models factor into their enrollment decisions.
+This study aimed to help leaders at postsecondary institutions design programs in ways that support the needs, strengths, and interests of Black, Hispanic, and Native American adult learners.
+The focus was on understanding the college re(enrollment) decisionmaking processes of adult learners of color, including whether and how educational and training program models factor into their enrollment decisions.

 Study Results